Terry Pendleton: Atlanta Braves (1991–1994)

 As the 1992 season rolled around, Pendleton remained in peak form.
 In 160 games, Pendleton batted .311, hit 21 home runs, and scored 94 runs.
 He had 105 RBIs, which ranked second in the National League and marked the only time he passed 100 RBIs in his career.
 Also, he racked up 199 hits, which was good for the National League lead as well as a career-high total.
 He also finished second in the National League in at bats with 640, earning his only bid to the Major League Baseball All-Star Game.
 Pendleton also won his third Gold Glove at third base (the first by a Braves third baseman since Clete Boyer in 1969) en route to the Braves making their second World Series appearance in a row.
-However, despite a 6-for-25 showing by Pendleton, the Braves fell to the Toronto Blue Jays in 6 games, losing all 4 games by 1 run.
+The Braves fell to the Toronto Blue Jays in 6 games, losing all 4 games by 1 run.
+Pendleton batted .240, going 6-for-25.
 This marked Pendleton's fourth World Series loss in four attempts.
 Pendleton continued to produce extra-base hits during the 1993 season, hitting 17 home runs and 33 doubles.
 However, he appeared to be showing signs of slowing down; although he placed second in at bats with 633, he led the National League in outs with 490.
 His batting average of .272 was notably lower than his previous two seasons, and his luck did not fare any better as the 1994 season rolled around.
 He spent part of the season on the disabled list because of spasms in his neck and back, and after only hitting .252 for the season, Pendleton opted for free agency.